Dify + MCP Control Plane

 Use the control-plane article to qualify the next action.

-Readers can take the governance checklist, ask for a workflow teardown, or book the mapping session once the Dify workflow and approval owner are clear.
+Readers can take the governance checklist, request a workflow map, or book the mapping session once the Dify workflow and approval owner are clear.